 - Reinsert the dipstick in the Transmission.
 Ensure the Transmission is fully inserted, then remove it.

 - Look carefully at the dipstick to determine the current transmission fluid level.
 The level should be between MIN and MAX for the COLD (lower) markings.

 - If the level is low, add the transmission fluid to the proper level.

-- Drive the vehicle for fifteen minutes making sure to select all the gears manually.
+- Drive the vehicle for fifteen minutes and select all the gears manually.

-Checking the transmission fluid level is easy as long as your Mitsubishi has a transmission dipstick.
+Check the transmission fluid level to see if your Mitsubishi has a transmission dipstick.